typicms/base

 php artisan typicms:install

-Initial migration and seed
+Run the initial migration and seed

 php artisan typicms:database

-This command is triggered by typicms:install
+This command is called automatically by typicms:install.

 Publish a module